 Things to consider before starting a landscaping business

-Landscaping will have you outdoors in some great weather, but also be ready to work when the weather is less than enjoyable.
-This business can be seasonal, so business owners need to be prepared with a side business or other seasonal business such as snowplowing that will pick up when the landscaping work dies off in the fall.
+Landscaping will have you outdoors in some great weather and be ready to work when the weather is less than enjoyable.
+This business can be seasonal, so business owners need to be prepared with a side business or other seasonal business such as snowplowing that will pick up when the landscaping work dies off in the winter months.

 Succeeding as a new landscaping business can be hard as it doesn’t cost a lot for a new competitor to start their business.
-Providing excellent service, managing employees well and professional marketing are key and as your business grows, it is harder for these new operations to take business away.
+Providing excellent service, managing employees well and professional marketing is key, and as your business grows, it is harder for these new operations to take business away.

-Long-term contracts can help hold onto customers longer, however for them to renew each year, your services have to be excellent and priced fairly.
+Long-term contracts can help hold onto customers longer; however, your services have to be excellent and priced fairly for them to renew each year.